 What's Included in the Price

-- Diagnosis of the moisture source (rising damp, lateral pressure, condensation, or plumbing leak)
+- Diagnosis of the moisture source (rising damp, lateral hydrostatic pressure, condensation, or plumbing leak)

 - For external work: excavation to foundation walls, membrane application, ag-drain installation, and backfill

-- For injection: drilling, chemical injection of damp-proof course, and hole patching
+- For injection: drilling at 100–150mm intervals, chemical injection of damp-proof course, and hole patching

-All below-ground waterproofing work involving membranes should comply with AS 4654.1/4654.2 where applicable.
+All below-ground waterproofing work should comply with NCC Part H2 Damp and Weatherproofing requirements, and membrane systems should follow AS 4654.1/4654.2 where applicable.
 The first step is always proper diagnosis.
 Treating rising damp when the actual problem is condensation from poor ventilation wastes money.
 A moisture specialist can test with a moisture meter and carbide kit to determine the source before treatment begins.

 What Affects the Cost

 - Treatment method.
-Chemical injection is the least expensive.
-Internal tanking costs more.
-External membrane with excavation is the most effective but also the most expensive and disruptive.
+Chemical injection is the least expensive option.
+Internal cementitious tanking costs more but treats the full wall surface.
+External membrane with excavation is the most effective approach but also the most expensive and disruptive.

 - Area size.
-One damp wall versus an entire basement produces very different costs.
+One damp wall versus an entire below-grade level produces very different costs.
+A single wall injection is a day's work; full-perimeter treatment is a multi-day project.

 - Water severity.
-Mild dampness can be managed with internal treatments.
-Active water flow requires external intervention and drainage.
+Mild dampness can be managed with negative-side cementitious coatings.
+Active water flow requires positive-side (external) intervention with membrane and drainage.

 - Excavation access.
 Many Sydney terraces have zero-lot-line boundaries, meaning there is no room to excavate on one or both sides.
-This limits options to internal treatment.
+This limits options to internal treatment, which may require a cavity drain system (dimple board membrane directing water to a sump pump) for heavier moisture loads.

 - Sandstone substrate.
 Sydney's sandstone absorbs and transmits water differently from brick or concrete.
-Waterproofing systems must be compatible with the stone and not trap moisture inside the masonry.
+Waterproofing systems must be compatible with the stone and not trap moisture inside the masonry, which can cause spalling.

 - Structural condition.
 If prolonged moisture has eroded mortar or caused structural movement, a structural engineer assessment is needed before waterproofing.